SaiCherry21/SaiCherry21/README.md

 - [Project 1](https://github.com/SaiCherry21/AWS_S3-RDS_automation..git): Creating a process which automate the text formate to csv formate
 - [Project 2](https://github.com/SaiCherry21/AWS_RDS_configuration.git): Create a MySQL instance using RDS and access it using a custom program from an EC2 instance using an appropriate role
+- [Project 3](https://github.com/SaiCherry21/AWS_S3-RDS_automation..git): Create an Autoscaling group using Terraform on AWS.
+The instances in the group haveing Nginx installed on them.
+Parameters in the ASG can be set at your discretion and should be mentioned in the solution documentation.

 - ...